DahLevi/WeightedIntervalScheduling/README.md

 Given a CSV file with lists of jobs in the format of Start-time,End-time,Duration the program will calculate the optimal jobs to be scheduled based on the start time, end time and weight of the job.
 This allows for strategic scheduling and optimization of time and personnel resources.

 ## User Manual:
-- Ensure you have Java 1.8 JRE installed
+- Ensure you have Java 1.8 JRE installed and correctly configured on your system PATH
 - Download or clone this repo and put the jar and csv files in a folder on your desktop (For ease of access)
-- Open a command prompt and enter ```java -jar scheduling.jar```
+- Open a command prompt and enter ```java -jar <directory of jar>/WeightedIntervalScheduling.jar```
 - Follow the prompt(s) and allow for scheduling to complete
 - View the output on the console screen